PraneetKSahoo/synthetic-usability-lab/README.md

 Steps:    8
 ```

-No sort-by-price control and more items than fit one viewport, so finding the true cheapest requires surveying across several scrolls.
-This is the scenario the `SurveyTracker` exists for — watch the `Best` row in the terminal hold steady at the correct item as the surveyed count climbs.
+No sort-by-price control and more items than fit one viewport, so finding the true cheapest requires surveying across several scrolls while remembering the best candidate seen so far.
+This is the scenario [`SurveyTracker`](src/survey.py) exists for — watch the `Best` row in the terminal hold steady at the correct item as the surveyed count climbs.

 ## Setup